liqin-cao/catalog/README.md

       $ cd /var/www
       $ sudo git clone https://github.com/liqin-cao/catalog.git

-Follow the instructions from [How To Deploy a Flask Application on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to setup a simple Flask application for deployment.
+Follow the instructions from [How To Deploy a Flask Application on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to setup a simple Flask application for testing.

 * Install and enable `mod_wsgi`: